DIY4E1/MathDIY/attachments/README.md

 <li>5b.
 Interaction Theory briefly mentioned: The Origin of Species in the Internet Age and beyond (>1492 – >1760)</li>
 <li>6a.
 The Interaction Law in competing ecosystems using a Balanced Score Cube</li>
 <li>6b.
 The Interaction Law in competing ecosystems using a Balanced Score Compass</li>
 <li>7a.
-Hierarchy of needs and its downsides using geometry: The Pythagorean Theorem<li>
+Hierarchy of needs and its downsides using geometry: The Pythagorean Theorem</li>
 <li>7b.
 Hierarchy of needs and its downsides using geometry: Proof of Contradiction by Euclid</li>
 <li>7c.
 Hierarchy of needs and its downsides using geometry: The Squaring of the Circles</li>
 <li>7d.
 Hierarchy of needs and its downsides using geometry: The Law of Constant Intersections</li>